 Is it really possible to restore an extinct species?
-Inside Ecology looks at the case of the quagga…
+Kate Priestman looks at the case of the quagga…

 Zebra’s are one of the most recognisable animals on the planet.
 Their striking pelage with its exquisite markings has made them a reference for fashion houses and designers alike.
 This beautiful African equid has though suffered at the hands of humans, who have hunted them for their skins and meat (and continue to do so), and in the case of the quagga, have pushed them to extinction.

 There are three species of zebra and several sub-species.
 The three species comprise: the plains zebra (Equus quagga), the mountain zebra (Equus zebra) and the Grévy’s zebra (Equus grevyi).
 The plains zebra and the mountain zebra belong to the subgenus Hippotigris, but Grévy’s zebra belongs to the subgenus Dolichohippus and is the only species within this subgenus.

 - Burchell’s zebra (Equus quagga burchellii) (includes Damara zebra)

 - Chapman’s zebra (Equus quagga chapmani)